 Also don’t forget to teach your kids how to respect others’ opinions and property, and how to act appropriately in certain situations.

 It’s easy to take things and people for granted.
 Show your kids how it’s done by appreciating the things people do for you and your family.
 Your kids will follow suit, and they’ll thank you for that, too.

-Teach your kids how to appreciate even the little things in life, like good weather or a nice thing that someone said.
+In the life lessons to teach your child, teach your kids how to appreciate even the little things in life, like good weather or a nice thing that someone said.
 If someone said or did something nice for them, remind them to say thank you.

 Tell them about how thankful you are too about the little things, like telling them you thank the trees and the plants for producing the food you have.
 Perhaps the most important thing is to appreciate the things your children do for you.
 Thank them whenever they help you out or do things with initiative.